gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 you must *not* use this option!

-Moreover, we set `RA_TLS_ALLOW_OUTDATED_TCB_INSECURE=1`, to allow performing the tests without up-to-date microcode.
+Moreover, we set `RA_TLS_ALLOW_OUTDATED_TCB_INSECURE=1`, to allow performing the tests when some of Intel's security advisories haven't been addressed (for example, when the microcode or architectual enclaves aren't fully up-to-date).
 As the name of this setting suggests, this is not secure and likewise should not be used in production.

 ## Secret Provisioning clients